 - a growing delight and love for God’s Word.
 (47 & 48)

 God’s steadfast love motivates us to love and submit to his Word in such a way that even our enemies will be drawn to him by what we say and do.

 This stanza fleshes out the cliché, “If you’re going to talk the talk, then you’d better walk the walk.”
 In order to have a meaningful response to our critics and to those in authority over us, our way of life should be consistent with our profession of faith.
 That kind of life emerges out of our imperfect but growing love as we respond to God’s steadfast love.
 As we learn to know and love him more, our lives will increasingly display his glory.

 We should take time to evaluate how our lives are impacting those around us, our employers or employees, our co-workers, the students in the classes we attend or teach, our neighbors, our family members, anyone with whom we regularly come into contact.
-Do we attract others to Yahweh or do we fail to impact them or, even worse, drive them away from the Lord?
-We should make it our constant prayer that, like the psalmist, our love for God and our love for his Word might draw others to the One whom we worship.
+Do we attract others to Yahweh or do we fail to impact them or, even worse, drive them away?
+We should make it our constant prayer that, like the psalmist, our love for God and our love for his Word might draw others to Yahweh whom we worship.